 Be-Bound’s entrance into the world of compression started when Albert Szulman founded the company in 2011.
 Be-Bound created a technology that was capable of compressing internet data onto the 2G network, and the next step was getting the word out to the world that this actually existed.
 The tech won 2nd prize at Le Web Summit in 2012, and the Palo Alto Research Center subsequently invited Be-Bound to be the first non-American startup to collaborate with PARC to further develop the technology (no biggie, just where the computer mouse was invented).
 The tech is now patented, and Be-Bound is prepared to make its technology available to Android developers worldwide to bridge the digital divide.
 Compression is a solution to the 4 Billion people living without connectivity.

-Why do they call themselves the Robin Hood of the Digital Divide?
+Why do we call ourselves the Robin Hood of the Digital Divide?

 Be-Bound wants to create opportunities through connectivity.
 There is a bastion of untapped talent in developing countries, simply going ignored due to connectivity issues.
 Not only are people not getting the educations they deserve, but job searches, health outcomes, and social networking will be totally transformed.
 Digital can be a tool for social, economic, and environmental transformation.
 We just have to open the doors, and that’s exactly where Be-Bound comes in.